wdk-docs/jsdoc-docs/source/about/plugins.rst

 ``plugins/shout`` to the ``plugins`` array in your JSDoc configuration
 file:

-{% example “Adding a plugin to JSDoc’s configuration file” %}

 .. code-block:: json
+   :caption: Adding a plugin to JSDoc’s configuration file

    {
        "plugins": ["plugins/shout"]
    }

-{% endexample %}

 JSDoc executes plugins in the order that they are listed in the configuration file.